The Intellectual Property Review: Chile

 - appointment of one or more auditors;

-- retention by a loan institution or a third party designated by the court of the assets, funds or securities originating in the sale or marketing of the products that are the cause of the alleged breach.
+- retention by a loan institution or a third party designated by the court of the assets, funds or securities originating from the sale or marketing of the products that are the cause of the alleged breach.

-This set of provisions, which is entirely new in the industrial property legislation, constitutes a sound basis for ensuring the observance of rights regulated by this law and its practical application is expected to demonstrate its effectiveness.
+This set of provisions, which is entirely new in the industrial property legislation, constitutes a sound basis for ensuring the observance of rights regulated by this law, and its practical application is expected to demonstrate its effectiveness.

 ii Criminal actions

-As in Law 19,039, the application of these provisions requires in most cases the existence of fraud or the intention to defraud on the part of the assumed infringing party as a circumstance that the holder of the infringed right should first prove, in addition to the breach itself.
+As in Law No. 19,039, the application of these provisions requires in most cases the existence of fraud or the intention to defraud on the part of the assumed infringing party as a circumstance that the holder of the infringed right should first prove, in addition to the breach itself.

 As has been mentioned, it is difficult to imagine cases of infringement of industrial property rights, especially patents and trademarks, wherein the assumed transgressor is not clearly aware that his or her action constitutes a breach of a third party's right.

 In addition to the above situation, it is pertinent to state that the amounts of the fines being contemplated (which can be between approximately US$1,700 and US$57,000) are virtually symbolic in the business and industrial world, even if the court applies the highest stipulated bracket.